 Ellen is currently a Director of Boston Scientific Corporation (NYSE: BSX), a Director of Brooks Automation (NASDAQ: BRKS), a Director of Haemonetics Corporation (NYSE: HAE) and a Director of Synchrony Financial (NYSE: SYF).
-She is a Director of AgNovos Healthcare, LLC in New York, NY; a Director of nThrive in Alpharetta, GA; a Director of the National Association of Corporate Directors New England Chapter; Vice Chair of the Board of Trustees at George Washington University and Chair of the Board of GW Medical Faculty Associates Board, Washington, DC.
+She is a Director of AgNovos Healthcare, LLC in New York, NY; a Director of Services Solutions Group (formerly nThrive) in Alpharetta, GA; a Director of the National Association of Corporate Directors New England Chapter; Vice Chair of the Board of Trustees at George Washington University and Chair of the Board of GW Medical Faculty Associates Board, Washington, DC.
 Ellen is also a Trustee of Hebrew Senior Life in Metro Boston and a member of the Board of Massachusetts Development Finance Agency.

 Awards & Distinguished Honors:

 • December, 2019, WomenInc.
 Magazine highlighted as a 2019 Most Influential Corporate Board Director;

 • April, 2015, Leadership in Corporate Governance Award, NACD, New England Chapter;